Tech: Waterproof

 An acronym for Durable Water Repellency.
 DWR is a treatment in which a liquid coating is applied to a waterproof fabric to reduce the surface tension and allow water drops to roll off more easily.
 This will prevent the fabric from soaking up water and allow the membrane to breathe and move moisture away from the body.

-The Mountain Studio exclusively uses PFC-free DWR treatments on our garments.
+The Mountain Studio exclusively uses PFAS-free DWR treatments on our garments.

-Gore Fabrics intends to eliminate PFCs from its consumer fabrics, and their first step in that direction is the new Gore-Tex® ePE membrane.
+Gore Fabrics intends to eliminate PFAS from its consumer fabrics, and their first step in that direction is the new Gore-Tex® ePE membrane.

 Membrane